ietebitmesra/Hacktoberfest_21/README.md

 ```

 Finally, go to your repository in the browser and click on `compare and pull requests`.
-Then add a title and description to your pull request that explains your precious effor
+Then add a title and description to your pull request that explains your precious efforts.